First battle of Dongola: Background

-In the 6th century the area that had once been under the domination of the Kingdom of Kush converted to Christianity.
-It included the kingdoms of Alodia, Makuria and Nobatia, which rested on Egypt's southern border.
-Over a century later, the religion of Islam united the nomadic Arab tribes into an expanding military and political force by 632.
-In 640, the military leader 'Amr ibn al-'As conquered Egypt from the Byzantine Empire.
+In the sixth century, the area that had once been under the domination of the Kingdom of Kush converted to Christianity.
+This included the kingdoms of Alodia, Makuria and Nobatia, which rested on Egypt's southern border.
+Over a century later, Islam united the Arabs into an expanding military and political force by 632.

+In 640, the military leader Amr ibn al-As conquered Byzantine Egypt.
 To consolidate Muslim control over Egypt, it was inevitable to secure its western and southern borders.
 Amr accordingly sent expeditions to Byzantine North Africa and Makuria's Nubia.

 Battle

-In 642, 'Amr ibn al-'As sent a column of 20,000 horsemen under his cousin Uqba ibn Nafi against Makuria.
+In 642, Amr ibn al-As sent a column of 20,000 horsemen under his cousin Uqba ibn Nafi against Makuria.
 They managed to get as far as Dongola, the capital of Makuria.
 However, in a rare turn of events, the Arab forces were beaten back.

-According to historian Al-Baladhuri, the Muslims found that the Nubians fought strongly and met them with showers of arrows.
+According to historian al-Baladhuri, the Muslims found that the Nubians fought strongly and met them with showers of arrows.
 The majority of the Arab forces returned with wounded and blinded eyes.
 It was thus that the Nubians were called 'the pupil smiters'.
-Al-Baladhuri also states, quoting from one of his sources that went to Nubia twice during the rule of `Umar ibn al-Khattab.

-"One day they came out against us and formed a line; we wanted to use swords, but we were not able to, and they shot at us and put out eyes to the number of one hundred and fifty."
+Al-Baladhuri also states, quoting from one of his sources that went to Nubia twice during the rule of Umar: "One day they came out against us and formed a line; we wanted to use swords, but we were not able to, and they shot at us and put out eyes to the number of one hundred and fifty."

 The Nubian victory at Dongola was one of the Rashidun Caliphate's rare defeats during the mid-7th century.
-With their archers' deadly accuracy plus their own experienced cavalry forces, Makuria was able to shake the Amr's confidence enough for him to withdraw his forces from Nubia.
+With their archers' deadly accuracy plus their own experienced cavalry forces, Makuria was able to shake al-Amr's confidence enough for him to withdraw his forces from Nubia.